-Company's title on mineral property interests
+Company's title on mineral property interests and valuation of mineral properties

 Although the Company has taken steps to verify the title to mineral properties in which it has an interest, in accordance with industry practice for the current stage of exploration of such properties, these procedures do not guarantee the Company's title.
 Property title may be subject to unregistered prior agreements or transfers and title may be affected by undetected defects.
+Mineral properties are evaluated at each reporting date to determine whether there are any indicators of impairment.
+The Company considers both internal and external sources of information when making the assessment of whether there are indications of impairment for the Company's mineral properties.